udhaya-un/SonarQube/docs/sonarqube.md

 open the directory of this file in terminal and run the following command to up the containers

     docker-compose up -d

+  The volume of the container is created, to see the volume execute the following command

+    docker exec -it [containername] bash
+  Now, open the folder Which is mentioned under volumes for postgres there you can able to see the folder ***data*

+    cd var/lib/postgresql

+  Do the same for the sonarqube also to see the volumes.

 To run the SonarQube enter the following url in browser